wurstscript/WurstScript/manual.md

 ## Init blocks
 Another package feature are init blocks.
 Every package can have one init block anywhere inside it.
-All operations inside the init block of a package are being executed at mapstart. *Note:* Since wc3 has a micro op limitation, too many operations inside initblocks may stop it from fully executing.
-In order to avoid this you should only place map-init Stuff inside the init blocks and use timers and own inits for the other stuff.
+All operations inside the init block of a package are being executed at mapstart.

+At the beginning of an init block you can assume that all global variables inside the current package are initialized.

 If a given package A imports package B, the initializer in package B is run before A's.
 If packages import each other, the order is undefined.

-### Examples

-	package Blub
-		...

-		init
-			...
-	endpackage

-### Globals
-The globals initialization happens before the init-blocks, meaning that you can access globals inside init blocks.
-Globals initialization isn't sorted generally, but globals that are used by other globals are initialized before they are being used.
+*Note:* Since wc3 has a micro op limitation, too many operations inside initblocks may stop it from fully executing.
+In order to avoid this you should only place map-init Stuff inside the init blocks and use timers and own inits for the other stuff.

 # Standard Library